notacoder-dz/SwiftDock/README.md

 However, the destination folders in the source code could be modified to accomodate the users' needs.

-*The "SwiftDock.bat" file is designed to execute docking using default grid box coordinates.
+*The "SwiftDock.bat" file is designed to execute docking using default grid box dimensions.
 To perform blind docking or site-specific docking, integrate the 'Additional Script for Blind Docking' into the main code (see the additional script for details).